superxc3/xcmkb/list of items/list of keyboards/60percent/sofle/readme.md

 All the builds below are soldered, pre-assembled, and pre-flashed.

 ### What do you need?
-- 58 three or five pins mx style or lp choc switches
+- 58 three or five pins mx style or lp choc switches. mx keycap guide check [here](https://github.com/superxc3/xcmkb/blob/main/list%20of%20guide/keycap.md)
 - 2 thumb keys can be 1u or 1.5u
 - Type c or micro usb data cable depends on the build